 Gifting your home to children

-The family home is often the most valuable asset an individual owns, meaning that many people believe that it is where to start your IHT planning.
-However, not taking advice in this area can lead to unintended, unwelcome, and potentially expensive tax consequences.
+However, not taking financial advice in this area can lead to unintended, unwelcome, and potentially expensive tax consequences.

-Most taxpayers are aware of the general rule that if you gift an asset away and survive the gift by seven years the asset gifted is no longer considered part of your estate for IHT.
+Most taxpayers are aware of the seven-year rule that if you give an asset away and survive the gift by seven years, the gifted asset is no longer considered part of your estate for IHT.
 An outright gift is a Potentially Exempt Transfer (PET), and a great way of saving IHT as you can give away substantial assets to reduce the IHT payable on your death.
-However, PETs are subject to strict rules, and if you make a PET and retain any sort of benefit in the asset you have gifted, the PET fails, and the asset will be treated for IHT purposes as though it was never given away.
-This is called a Gift with Reservation of Benefit (GWR)

 Therefore, if you give your home away and continue to live there as you have before, the GWR rules will apply to the gift and the full value of the property will remain in your estate for IHT purposes.